fouad-abdeen/random-date-v1/README.md

 # Random Date

-"Random Date" is a simple web page to tell someone something on a special occasion by triggering him/her to choose a random date, then show him/her all the details.
+"Random Date" is a simple web page to tell someone something on a special occasion by triggering him/her to choose a random date and then showing him/her all the details.

 I built this version using React.js, Moment.js and Bootstrap.